okepa/express-generator-ok/README.md

 ```bash
 $ node app.js
 ```

+## Command Line Options

+This generator can also be further configured with the following command line flags.

+    -h, --help          output usage information
+        --version       output the version number
+    -n, --name <name>   Project name

+## Info

+The express-generator-ok generates a blank express project with a rMVC structure with blank routes.
-This express-generator uses an ejs template and includes the materialize framework.
-It also contains a Procfile if you want to upload your file to heroku.
+It uses an ejs javascript template and also includes the materialize framework.
+It generates a Procfile if you want to deploy your project to heroku.